CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-VS-VCPKG.md

 2. Configure the working directory in the project settings to `$(ProjectDir)..`

-3. Configure the command line arguments for the tests
+3. Configure any extra command line arguments for the tests.

-    - Under `Configuration Properties > Debugging`, change `Command Arguments` to `--wait-for-keypress exit`
+    - Under `Configuration Properties > Debugging`, change `Command Arguments` to the needed arguments.

-4. Press the debug button (or use the appropriate shortcut, e.g. F5).
-This will run all of the unit tests.

-    - The Windows console will stay open until you press Enter.
-This is because of `--wait-for-keypress exit`.
+    - `--wait-for-keypress exit` can be helpful by keeping the test window open at the end until you press Enter.

 Additional command line arguments may be configured in the project's command line arguments setting, or if you are using a compatible unit test runner (e.g. Resharper) you can run or debug individual tests from the unit test sessions.
 You can also start the test runner library manually from Windows console.
 Run it with `--help` for an overview of the arguments.